selfejji/selfejji/README.md

 I am a passionate developer and musician originally from Maple Grove, Minnesota now located in Atlanta Georgia.
 I am currently a Lead Shift Supervisor RX at CVS Health and a graduate from Georgia State University where I studied Computer Science.
-I am actively looking for Front End/Back End, Full Stack development, Software Engineering, or DevOps positions in Houston, Texas.
+I am actively looking for Front End/Back End, Full Stack development, Software Engineering, or DevOps positions in Atlanta, GA.

 <br>